Maggie Valley, North Carolina

 The Smoky Mountains have been around for quite some time.
 They have been in formation longer than the Rockies, the Andes, the Alps, longer than people, even longer than plants.
 In fact, the rolling peaks of the Smokies had their beginnings some 500 million years ago, making them one of the oldest upland regions on the earth.
-They used to look more like the naked, jutting peaks of the Himalayas but eons of ice and rain whittled them into the verdant rounded giants we enjoy today.
+They used to look more like the naked, jutting peaks of the Himalayas, but eons of ice and rain whittled them into the verdant rounded giants we enjoy today.

 More than mountaintops have washed away in the history of the southern Appalachians.

 Most of the herb doctors and "granny women" are gone now, along with the chestnut trees, stagecoaches, circuit riders, hard cider, and the barter system.
-Frog Level, once the busiest place in Haywood County, now bustles only during the annual antique sidewalk sale.
+Historic Frog Level, once the busiest place in Haywood County, now bustles only during the annual antique sidewalk sale.

 Much remains of the richly textured history of Haywood County.
 There are still a few moonshine stills left, if you know where to find them.
-Maggies house is still standing in the valley, as is the Shelton house in Waynesville, and Moodys farm at Little Cataloochee.
+Maggies House is still standing in the valley, as is the Shelton House in Waynesville, and Moodys Farm at Little Cataloochee.

 If you get high enough up on the ridges or far enough back in isolated "hollers," you might hear a linguistic remnant of the countys Scots-Irish and English settlers.
 Sometimes words or phrases are spoken more like one of the pilgrims in Chaucers Canterbury Tales than anything in modern English.